king04aman/All-In-One-Python-Projects/Text Summarizer/README.md

-Here's a professional README documentation for the provided TextRank Text Summarization script:

----

 # TextRank-based Text Summarization

 This project implements a **TextRank-based approach** to extract summaries from large textual data, such as articles.
 The summarization algorithm ranks sentences based on their relevance and importance, using concepts derived from the PageRank algorithm applied to text.